 Where do I get information if I am a International Student?

 We are currently starting new cohorts every Fall, Spring and Summer.

 What about Summer Housing?

 There is summer housing available on campus and some reasonably priced motels nearby.
-This information will be forwarded to you after you application has been received.
+This information will be included in the summer intensives bulletin.

 What is the cost of classes?

 How many credits are needed to complete the program and how long does it take to complete?

 60 credit hours; 7 semesters.
 8 Semesters for cohorts that start in the fall.